Charleville musket: Design features

+The bayonet also played an important role in warfare during the era of flintlock muskets, unlike its reputation today as a last-ditch weapon.
+Given the slow reloading process of muzzle loading guns, a hedge of bayonets provided vital protection for musketeers against fast charging cavalry in the open.
+This low rate of fire also allowed infantry to often close into melee distance without taking too many casualties, and bayonet charges were thus frequently used to decisively rout wavering enemy formations.
+The Charleville thus played a dual role on the battlefield, obviously as a ranged weapon, but also as a polearm in hand-to-hand combat.
+This intended use as a makeshift spear dictated the Charleville's general length and weight.
+A short barrel would leave its user at a disadvantage in combat due to the lack of reach, and the gun also needed to be sturdy enough to be used as a pike or a club, while remaining light enough to be easily handled by the general infantrymen.

 The rate of fire depended on the skill of the soldier, which was typically about three shots per minute.
 The Charleville's barrel was held into place by three barrel bands.
 This made the Charleville sturdier than the British Brown Bess musket, which used pins to hold the barrel in place.
 The butt of the Charleville's stock was sometimes referred to as the "patte de vache" (French for "cow's foot"), as its shape was designed to be used as a club in hand-to-hand combat.

 Charleville muskets were muzzle-loaded and used a flintlock firing mechanism.
 They typically fired a round, lead ball but could fire other ammunition such as buck and ball or shot.

 Variants

 Model 1717

-After numerous musket designs in the late 17th and early 18th century, the infantry musket was standardized in what would become the Model 1717.
+After numerous musket designs in the late 17th and early 18th century, most notably the Tulle Musket, the infantry musket was standardized in what would become the Model 1717.
 This model standardized most of the design features that would be common to all subsequent models, such as a .69 caliber barrel, an approximate length of 60 in and an approximate weight of 9 to 10 lb.
 The Model 1717 also standardized the smoothbore barrel and flintlock firing mechanism.

-Unlike later models, the Model 1717 had a pinned barrel, similar in design of the British Brown Bess.
-It also had a single barrel band at the center of the barrel, and four iron pipes which held a wooden scouring stick.
+Unlike later models, the Model 1717 had a pinned barrel, similar in design to the British Brown Bess.
+It also had a single barrel band at the center of the barrel, and four iron pipes that held a wooden scouring stick.
 All of the furniture was iron.

 The Model 1717 had a 46 in barrel and an overall length of 62 in, and weighed approximately nine pounds.
 A total of 48,000 Model 1717 muskets were produced.